Pyrdacor/Ambermoon/FileSpecs/Graphics.md

 Each of the sub-files contain all NPC graphics.
 The total amount is not given directly so you have to read the graphics one by one.

 Each graphic begins with a byte which gives the number of frames.
 This should be 1 or above.
 If it is 0, it is most likely some fill byte so you reached the end.
 Then another byte follows which seems to be always 0.
 I guess this is just a fill byte to ensure a word boundary.
 Then the given amount of frames follow as 5-bit planar data.
 Each frame has a size of 16x32.
+Read each frame as a single image, then proceed with the next frame and so on.

 The original has 18 NPCs in the first sub-file and 16 NPCs in the second sub-file.